 THE NECESSITY OF CHRIST IN THE NEW BIRTH

-To be “BORN AGAIN,” it is imperative that we understand that this can only happen when we sincerely come to Christ, confess our sins, and ask Him to come into our hearts and lives to be our Savior, Lord, and King.
+It is imperative that we understand what Jesus means by being “BORN AGAIN” or the “NEW BIRTH.”
+It can only happen when we sincerely come to Christ, confess our sins, and ask Him to come into our hearts and lives, and to be our Savior, Lord, and King.
 Our salvation is only made possible because of His shed blood and death on the cross, and His bodily resurrection.
 Although we tend to put more focus on His death on the cross, Paul tells us in I Corinthians 15 that without His resurrection our faith would be in vain:

 But if there be no resurrection of the dead, then is Christ not risen: And if Christ be not risen, then is our preaching vain, and your faith is also vain.
 Yes, and we are found false witnesses of God; because we have testified of God that He raised up Christ: whom He raised not up, if so be that the dead rise not.
 For if the dead rise not, then is not Christ raised: And if Christ be not raised, your faith is vain; you are yet in your sins.
 Then they also which are fallen asleep in Christ are perished.
 If in this life only we have hope in Christ, we are of all men most miserable.
 But now is Christ risen from the dead, and become the firstfruits of them that slept.
 (I Corinthians 15:13-20)

 Consequently, Christ’s resurrection is extremely important to our salvation, and not just His sacrificial death on the cross.

 Being “BORN AGAIN” or the “NEW BIRTH” is a TWO-STEP PROCESS, and NOT a ONE-TIME EVENT.
 For example, Jesus taught His disciples prior to His ascension: